kubernetes/kops/docs/terraform.md

   --target=terraform
 ```

-The above command will create kops state on S3 (defined in `--state`) and output a representation of your configuration into Terraform files.
+The above command will create kOps state on S3 (defined in `--state`) and output a representation of your configuration into Terraform files.
 Thereafter you can preview your changes in `kubernetes.tf` and then use Terraform to create all the resources as shown below:

-Additional Terraform `.tf` files could be added at this stage to customize your deployment, but remember the kops state should continue to remain the ultimate source of truth for the Kubernetes cluster.
+Additional Terraform `.tf` files could be added at this stage to customize your deployment, but remember the kOps state should continue to remain the ultimate source of truth for the Kubernetes cluster.

 Initialize Terraform to set-up the S3 backend and provider plugins.